 Shared channels let two separate organizations work together in a single channel, each from their own Slack workspace.
 Use shared channels to focus your communication with organizations you work with regularly, like clients, vendors, and partners.
 With this feature, we've taken added precautions to protect your privacy and keep your workspace or Enterprise Grid org secure.

-Shared channel invitations
+Shared channel requests

-Standard and Plus plans: Workspace Owners and Admins can receive invitations
+Standard and Plus plans: Workspace Owners and Admins

-Enterprise Grid plan: Org Owners and Admins can receive invitations
+Enterprise Grid plan: Org Owners and Admins

 Ask your members for more info about the request if they're already working with the sender in some capacity.